Investigating overdensities around z>6 galaxies through ALMA observations of [CII]: Discussion

 \section{Discussion}

 We have searched for companions in archival ALMA data targeting [CII] from known $z>6$ quasars and ULIRGs.
 Our analysis has revealed three new and one previously known companion galaxies in the 5 fields searched.
-WMH5-B was previously discovered and discussed in \cite{Willott2013}, providing validation of our method.
-The fact that the physical properties of our line candidates are comparable to those found by other ALMA studies targeting known high-redshift galaxies in [CII] (e.g., \cite{Capak2015}) lends some confidence that most if not all of our sources are real, however the statistical analysis of the purity of our sample cautions that at least one of our candidates may be a false positive.
+WMH5-B was previously discovered and discussed in \cite{Willott2015a}, providing validation of our method.
+The physical properties of our line candidates are comparable to those found by other ALMA studies targeting the [CII] line from known high-redshift galaxies \citep{Capak2015}, however the statistical analysis of the purity of our sample suggests that at least one of our candidates may be a false positive.
 As the faintest galaxy in our sample (CLM1-A) lies near our selection limit (Fig.~\ref{fig:l_fwhm}), with a somewhat low luminosity for its FWHM, it may not be a real galaxy.
 It is also possible that this offset is simply due to scatter in the L$_{\rm [CII]}$-FWHM relation.

 We are able to robustly detect lower-luminosity galaxies then other studies because the noise in these pointed deep fields is much lower than in larger area surveys. \citet{Aravena2016} perform a blind survey for $z>6$ [CII] emitters in a blank field over a similar area (7 pointings covering $\sim$ 1 arcmin$^2$) but a much larger volume due to their 7 frequency tunings over the ALMA band-6.
 However their average RMS of 0.56 mJy per 31.25 MHz channel is about twice that of the data we employ.
 They find only $\sim1-2$ line candidates which lie within the physical region of FWHM-L$_{\rm [CII]}$ region occupied by the galaxies in this study and that of \citet{Capak2015}.
 They note specifically that for this reason, in addition to their purity analysis, most of their candidates are probably not real.
 Despite the small angular size of our deep ALMA pointings, the biased regions have allowed us to uncover lower luminosity galaxies than previously found due to their increased numbers in these over-dense fields.